abhinav153/Football-Player-Tracking/index.md

    ![CSRT tracking system](https://github.com/abhinav153/Football-Player-Tracking/blob/main/clips/clip1.gif)

-### 2. Use a custom model for idendtifying players, and mapping to a live 2d pitch system
+### 2. Use a custom model for identifying players, and mapping to a live 2d pitch system

 ### 3. Calculate metric based on identified player positions